 8:18 For I consider that our present sufferings cannot even be compared to the glory that will be revealed to us.
 8:19 For the creation eagerly waits for the revelation of the sons of God.
 8:20 For the creation was subjected to futility-not willingly but because of God who subjected it-in hope 8:21 that the creation itself will also be set free from the bondage of decay into the glorious freedom of God's children.
 8:22 For we know that the whole creation groans and suffers together until now.
-8:23 Not only this, but we ourselves also, who have the firstfruits of the Spirit, groan inwardly as we eagerly await our adoption, the although it is true that Jesus himself ate after his resurrection, it does not seem reasonable to suggest that he needed to, but only that he did it to fellowship with the disciples at that time (cf. Luke 24:43).
-On the other hand, if the leaves on the tree of life in Revelation 22:2 are to be taken literally, and they are to be eaten, then it would seem that eating must be a continual feature of heaven since such eating maintains the healing of the nations.
-But this involves a crass literalism, not warranted by the text.
-The best way to regard this verse is symbolically (so most commentators) as a reference to the ongoing health and blessing of all people in the New Jerusalem.
-See Grudem, Systematic Theology, 1161-1162, who takes the reference to our eating and drinking at the marriage supper of the lamb as literal (Rev 19:9).
-Erickson, Christian Theology, 1232, takes a much more symbolic view of these things.
-Given the limits of language and the sparseness of the details, it seems best not to be too dogmatic about these kinds of details.
+8:23 Not only this, but we ourselves also, who have the firstfruits of the Spirit, groan inwardly as we eagerly await our adoption, the redemption of our bodies.
+8:24 For in hope we were saved.
+Now hope that is seen is not hope, because who hopes for what he sees?
+8:25 But if we hope for what we do not see, we eagerly wait for it with endurance.